-I used the liquid from 2 400g (14oz) cans which gave me around 250g of aqua faba.
+I used the liquid from two 400g (14oz) cans which gave me around 250g of aqua faba.
 Which brings me to my next point…

 I would HIGHLY recommend using a digital scale for this recipe as it’s super important that all the ingredients are accurately measured.
-One little mistake can destroy all of your hard work (speaking from personal experience).
+One little mistake can destroy all of your hard work (yes, I am speaking from personal experience).

 Whatever your beginning weight of aqua faba is, you want to reduce it by half.
-I placed my 250g of aqua faba into a pot over a medium-low heat and weighed it periodically until it reached 125g.
-In the end, this took around 15 minutes.
+I placed my 250g of aqua faba into a pot over high heat and weighed it periodically until it reached 125g.
+This can take 5-10 minutes.